jujia-BGI/Prediction-of-fetal-genotype-using-a-haplotype-based-method/README.md

 4. For maternal inheritance of variants at ABAA or ABAB that cannot be inferred by the SPRT method (SPRT-unclassified), the CIVA method can also be used.

-Please refer to the shell sciprt for the input files requirement. sh Step3.haplotype_based_method.sh
+sh Step3.haplotype_based_method.sh